Eight Capital analysts David Tabolt and Joe Fars recently gave their three cobalt top stocks to watch. Here’s a brief overview.

-Cobalt continues to be a hot commodity in 2018, with many carmakers and technology companies trying to strike deals directly with miners to secure long-term supply.
+While cobalt stocks and prices oscillated in 2018, cobalt continues to be a sought-after commodity, with many carmakers and technology companies trying to strike deals directly with miners to secure long-term supply.

 Apple (NASDAQ:AAPL), Volkswagen (FWB:VOW) and BMW (ETR:BMW) are just some of the companies that have joined the race for cobalt, a key element in the lithium-ion batteries used to power electric cars.

-With that in mind, investors interested in the cobalt market continue to look for ways to jump into the market.
-Here, the Investing News Network looks at the four cobalt stocks to watch identified by Eight Capital analysts David Talbot and Joe Fars.
-All stats were accurate at close of day on February 22.
+Here, the Investing News Network looks at the three cobalt stocks to watch identified by Eight Capital analysts David Talbot and Joseph Fars.
+All stats were accurate at close of day on December 12, 2018.

 1. eCobalt Solutions (TSX:ECS)

-eCobalt Solutions is focused on providing clean cobalt products essential for the rapidly growing rechargeable battery and renewable energy sectors, made safely, responsibly, and transparently in the United States. eCobalt’s primary asset is its Idaho cobalt project, located in Lemhi County, Idaho.
+The first cobalt stock on the list is eCobalt Solutions.
+It is focused on providing clean cobalt products essential for the rapidly growing rechargeable battery and renewable energy sectors, made safely, responsibly and transparently in the US. eCobalt’s main asset is its Idaho cobalt project.

 2. Cobalt 27 Capital (TSXV:KBLT)